(

 Percentile Calculation

 Once your estimated net wealth is computed, the tool places you in the distribution using piecewise linear interpolation between the known wealth share boundaries.
 For example, if the bottom 50% holds 5% of total wealth and the middle 40% holds 35%, your position between those boundaries is interpolated linearly based on your estimated share.
-This is an approximation — real distributions are not perfectly linear between boundary points — but it provides a reasonable estimate given the available data.
+This is an approximation.
+Real distributions are not perfectly linear between boundary points.
+But it provides a reasonable estimate given the available data.

 Billionaire Comparison